jann-amh/HabibiTeaTime/README.md

 <h1> HabibiTeaTime </h1>
-<h4> HabibiTeaTime is a twitch chat bot.
+<h4> HabibiTeaTime is a Twitch chat bot.
 The prefix of the bot is "~".
-If you have any problems using the bot or some suggestions, make an issue or write in the bots chat. </h4>
+If you have any problems using the bot or some suggestions, make an issue or write in the bot's chat. </h4>
 <h2> Commands </h2>
 <table>
 	<tr>